How coronavirus is impacting Randwick City

 - McIver’s Ladies Baths, Coogee - open with reduces hours.
 Mon-Fri 12-2pm and weekends 11am to 2pm.

-- Wylies Baths, Coogee - close due to upgrade works
+- Wylies Baths, Coogee - closed due to upgrade works

 Swimmers are urged to practice social distancing, good hygiene and to limit the numbers of swimmers to 10 people or less.

-All outdoor gyms in Randwick City (Maroubra, Clovelly, Chifley, Kensington and Frenchmans Bay) are reopening from Friday 15 May 2020.
+All outdoor gyms in Randwick City (Maroubra, Clovelly, Chifley, Kensington and Frenchmans Bay) are open.

-Randwick City's 57 playgrounds are reopening from Friday 15 May 2020.
+Randwick City's 57 playgrounds are open.
 Please ensure you wash or sterilise your hands before and after use and not gather in groups of 10 people or more.
 We urge people to practice caution and limit playground usage if crowding occurs.
 This includes the Heffron Pedal Park kids bike track.